celery/celery/docs/getting-started/next-steps.rst

     $ celery -A proj inspect --help

-Then there's the :program:`celery control` command, which contains commands that actually changes things in the worker at runtime:
+Then there's the :program:`celery control` command, that contains commands that actually changes things in the worker at runtime:

 .. code-block:: console